sebastiano123-c/DroneIno/README.md

 Try to lower these numbers by adding some scotch.

 ## **Flight controller**
-Finally, upload the [DroneIno](https://github.com/sebastiano123-c/DroneIno/tree/main/DroneIno) flight-controller.
+Finally, write "UPLOADED_SKETCH  FLIGHT_CONTROLLER" in the [Config.h](https://github.com/sebastiano123-c/DroneIno/tree/main/DroneIno/src/Config.h) and upload the sketch.

 <ins>_Try first without the propellers!_</ins>